Cotswold Planning Applications: A Guide to the Process and Requirements

 • Fees (varies depending on the type of application)

-The application can be submitted online or by post through the Cotswold District Council's (CDC) Planning Portal.
-Methods of submission online and postal options are available, and applicants should choose the method that suits their needs best.
+The application can be submitted online or by post through the Cotswold District Council’s (CDC) Planning Portal.

-Once the application is submitted, it will be validated by the CDC, which typically takes eight weeks for standard applications and up to 13 weeks for larger or more complex ones.
-Validation entails checking the application against local planning policies and ensuring that it meets the required standards.
-The planning officers will also assess the application, which may involve site visits and consultations with stakeholders.
-Public comments can be made through the Public Access system, and these will be considered during the decision-making process.
+Validation involves checking the application against local planning policies and ensuring that it meets the required standards.
+Planning officers may conduct site visits and consultations with stakeholders.
+Public comments can be submitted through the Public Access system and will be considered during the decision-making process.

 Validation and Assessment